Eumaeus/blackwell_fall_2018/docs/FYW-DigitalReading.md

 (New assignments will be added to the top.)

+1. For **Wednesday, September 19**.
+Read the [Wikipedia article on Cornelius Nepos](https://en.wikipedia.org/wiki/Cornelius_Nepos).
+Come in ready to talk about the question: "Is this article helpful?
+Is it trustworthy?"

 1. For **Friday, September 14**.
 Create a plain text file named `insructions.md` in `fall2018vm/fyw/writing`.
 Using the Atom text editor, paste the text of your (already written) instruction assignment into that file.
 Format it into headings, lists, and paragraphs using [Markdown](https://daringfireball.net/projects/markdown/syntax).
 Be able to preview it in Atom.

 1. For **Wednesday, September 12**.
 Get [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com).
 Clone the VM.
 Full instructions are at <https://eumaeus.github.io/fall2018vm/>.